aroberge/friendly-traceback-docs/docs/html/_sources/www.rst.txt

 your default web browser and do an internet search for ``"SomeError: never seen before"`` using DuckDuckGo.

-In some cases, Friendly-traceback will not only recognize the exception and the specific message, but have included a link thought to be particularly useful.
+In some cases, Friendly will not only recognize the exception and the specific message, but have included a link thought to be particularly useful.
 In such cases, ``www()`` will open your web browser at the page, and possibly the exact location on that page, corresponding